blindnet-io/blindnet.dev/decision-records/DR-0002-password-assistant-package-manager.md

 #### Fufilment of criteria

-1. Yes
-2. Somewhat
+**1. Must support languages which we plan to use in this monorepo:
+Typescript and Javascript**

+Like Lerna, can be configured to build Typescript.

+**2. The password assistant project will be relatively small, so we don't need a tool built for large monorepos.
+It should not be cumbersome to use the tool with a small monorepo.**

+Intended more for large projects, which may make it cumbersome for our use case.

+**3. Should support publishing to npm**

-3. Yes
+Yes

+**4. Should support testing on an integration and single package level**

-4. Yes
+Yes

+**5. Should be actively maintained/supported**

-5. Yes
+Yes

 ### [Pants](https://v1.pantsbuild.org/index.html)

-Lack of support for ts and seems overall less polished, essentially a worse turborepo for our use case.
+Seems overall less polished, and offers no additional useful functionality when compared to the other options, specifically Lerna.

 #### Fufilment of criteria

-1. No - Doesn't natively support ts
-2. Yes
+**1. Must support languages which we plan to use in this monorepo:
+Typescript and Javascript**

+Same as previous two, can be configured to compile typescript.

+**2. Should not be cumbersome to use the tool with a small monorepo.**

+Intended more for large projects, which may make it cumbersome for our use case.

+**3. Should support publishing to npm**

-3. Yes
+Yes

+**4. Should support testing on an integration and single package level**

-4. Yes
+Yes

+**5. Should be actively maintained/supported**

-5. Yes
+Yes

 ### [Turborepo](https://turborepo.org/)

 A monorepo tool mainly for js/ts projects.
 It is geared equally towards web deployment as it is package publishing.
-Can also be used in tandem with Lerna, so we could use lerna to manage the js/ts package portion and then move to Turborepo once we start doing more web component stuff.
+Can also be used in tandem with Lerna, so we could use lerna to manage the js/ts package portion and then move to Turborepo once we start doing more web component work, if needed.

 #### Fufilment of criteria